schveiguy/iopipe/README.md

 Such a command pipes the output of the `find` command to the input of the `grep` command

-In D, a very elegant set of constructs, called ranges, can use this same type of mechanism to "wrap" one range with other ranges in order to build one range out of another, very similarly to building a pipeline of i/o with the unix shell.
+In D, a very elegant set of constructs, called ranges, can use this same type of mechanism to "wrap" one range with other ranges, similarly to building a pipeline of i/o with the unix shell.

 ```D